russellallen/self/docs/handbook/vmref.rst

 An argument conversion is given a Self object and performs these actions to produce a corresponding C or C++ value:

-* check that the Self object† it has been given is among the allowed types.
+* check that the Self object it has been given is among the allowed types.
 If not, report ``badTypeError`` (invoke the failure block (if present) with the argument ``’badTypeError’``).

 * check that the object can be converted to a C/C++ value without overflow or any other error.